-- 1. Seabed topography: lines should be designed parallel to the general direction of seabed contours as much as possible for swath systems. - 2.
-Depth range: the depth of the survey area changes the swath width and consequently the line spacing.
-Large areas should be divided into similar depth ranges so that the requirement to run in-fill lines is reduced.

-- 3. Swath width (angle): depends on what type of swath system is used for the project (e.g. dual versus single-head MBES system), and hence the line spacing will differ.
+- 1. Seabed topography: lines should be designed parallel to the general direction of seabed contours as much as possible for swath systems. - Depth range: the depth of the survey area changes the swath width and consequently the line spacing.
+Large areas should be divided into similar depth ranges so that the requirement to run in-fill lines is reduced. - 3.
+Swath width (angle): depends on what type of swath system is used for the project (e.g. dual versus single-head MBES system), and hence the line spacing will differ.
 It is nearly always necessary to operate the swath system at less than published 'maximum' swath angles in order to improve the quality of the data collected and to improve the sounding density of the data collected. - 4.
 Overlap: for full (100%) seabed mapping coverage, a minimum of 10% overlap of the good data swath (data meeting the 95% uncertainty level) is recommended.
 This will enable validation by comparison of the data acquired at the edge of each swath.
 For partial coverage, where possible, it is recommended to use line spacing that will enable a subsequent in-fill mapping effort to complete the mapping of the area. - 5.
 Other requirements: acquisition of other sonar data, seabed and water column backscatter data (see below), etc. may dictate a different line spacing. - 6.
 Regular checks: where there is an object of interest on the seabed detected in the survey, additional lines should be run to better delineate the feature and overall area. - 7.
-Crosslines: crosslines are essential quality indicators, especially for data uncertainty management, and hence it is highly recommended to plan multiple crosslines.

-As a minimum, one cross line per "block" of data mapped should be acquired.
-Crossline(s) should normally be run first as this may highlight any problems with the tidal (or height) solution adopted for the project.

-8. Turn data: consists of data that is recorded during a vessel turning from one survey line to the next.
+Crosslines: crosslines are essential quality indicators, especially for data uncertainty management, and hence it is highly recommended to plan multiple crosslines. - As a minimum, one cross line per "block" of data mapped should be acquired.
+Crossline(s) should normally be run last so that the cross line can be run perpendicularly across the whole extent of the data block collected. - 8.
+Turn data: consists of data that is recorded during a vessel turning from one survey line to the next.
 While data quality may not be at its best during turns due to poor MRU stabilisation, this data nevertheless provides new information that can be useful for some users.

-It is thus strongly recommended to record turns as a separate file and submit in a separate project post survey.

-9. Transit data: consists of data generally acquired between port and the primary survey area and is used as "discovery" data.
+BUT, it is strongly recommended to record turns as a separate file (i.e. stop recording before the turn, record the turn, and start recording new line.) so that the data can easily be removed if the artefacts outweigh the benefits of coverage. - 9.
+Transit data: consists of data generally acquired between port and the primary survey area and is used as "discovery" data.
 Data from transit or passage sounding, contributes significantly to the national good by increasing knowledge of our seabed, and oceanography.